A Conversation With Alan Boyd, Part 2

 Sec.
 Boyd: Six months later, enough people apparently were raising hell in other countries that we got the cuts [in fares] because of the benefits of jet aviation.
 But so many of those nations owned their airlines and God only knows how much money British Air was subsidizing…it was a very expensive thing.

-The third and final portion of our conversation with Sec.
-Boyd will appear next week.
 Please feel free to check out our extensive (and growing) collection of documents from the LBJ Library and the National Archives about the creation of USDOT here.

 Footnote 1: It seems appropriate here to quote from a 1996 article in Presidential Studies Quarterly by Alan Dean and James M. Beggs: “In summary, no other executive department was as successful as DOT during President Nixon’s first term in developing and securing the enactment of major statutes relating to its mission and programs.
 Unfortunately, Secretary Volpe and his principal policy adviser, Paul Cherington, found that the Nixon White House gave the department little credit for these accomplishments.
 Volpe and Cherington resisted White House efforts to revise DOT’s legislative proposals in ways they regarded as harmful.
 White House aides increasingly viewed Volpe as aggressive and bothersome and not sufficiently responsive to their efforts to modify the department’s recommendations.
 These frictions eventually culminated in President Nixon’s 1971 recommendation to Congress that the Department of Transportation be abolished as a part of a general reorganization of the domestic executive departments.”